About the Grant

 Is there a place where a “people’s budget” is working?
 Or perhaps an alternative method of policing?
 Maybe a community has taken action to stamp out discriminatory practices in housing or education.

-We hope to catalyze strong solutions coverage over the next few months that is relevant to your communities; that sparks engagement and public discourse; and that informs meaningful, systemic public-sector innovation.
+We hope to catalyze strong solutions coverage that is relevant to your communities; that sparks engagement and public discourse; and that informs meaningful, systemic public-sector innovation.

 You need to live and work in Southern California to apply for funds.

 You do not need to be a member of the L.A.
 Press Club, but the grants are only open to freelancers or journalists with part-time work.

 You should be a writer, photojournalist, videographer, TV journalist, radio journalist or podcaster.